ravenlandpush/Ravenmask/README.md

 # Definition of the Problem

-A girl cannot tell a community how exactly they must do a thing.
+A man cannot tell a community how exactly they must do a thing.

 Ethereum is an open source blockchain based distributed-computing platform which features a scripting smart contract functionality.
 Ethereum uses a slightly modified version of the Nakamato consensus to provide it's utility.